jondot/pcwr/README.md

 A great, and more importantly real-world example of `Mutex` and Ruby in the wild is [in Celluloid](https://github.com/celluloid/celluloid/blob/master/lib/celluloid/mailbox.rb#L17).

 Celluloid models concurrency in a unique way.
-Like Erlang and Akka on the JVM, there are several constructs or patterns that enable building fault-tolerant and concurrent applications.
+Like Erlang, and Akka on the JVM, there are several constructs or patterns that enable building fault-tolerant and concurrent applications.
 These are definitely eye-openers, but for the sake of focus, let's simplify.

 You can look at Celluloid as a framework that enables you to build a network of "agents", that communicate through _message passing_.
 For